 As the Ombudsman is an established, official complaint mechanism in ICANN, it should remain separate from the Section 3.7 complaint process within the GNSO.
 However, the Section 3.7 complaint process is not mutually exclusive to and does not impact any other conflict resolution mechanisms that may be available to the GNSO community.
 During the previous proceedings, at the request of WG leadership, the Ombudsman attended several calls and helped informally mediate between the WG co-chairs when they had differing opinions on how to handle the complaint.

-With his/her expertise and experience, the Ombudsman is a valuable resource if the WG leadership and the GNSO Council cannot resolve the matter to the satisfaction of the parties involved in the dispute.
-Especially when the discussion with the GNSO Council leadership does not resolve the dispute, it seems appropriate to lodge the complaint with the Ombudsman as a further escalation step.
+With his/her expertise and experience, the Ombudsman is a valuable resource if the WG leadership and the GNSO Council cannot resolve the matter to the satisfaction of the parties involved in the disagreement.
+Especially when the discussion with the GNSO Council leadership does not resolve the disagreement, it seems appropriate to lodge the complaint with the Ombudsman as a further escalation step.

 The WG leadership, in consultation with the GNSO Council leadership, the GNSO Council liaison, and the Complaint Committee, should determine the appropriate time, if any, to bring in the Ombudsman.
 All necessary information and records should be relayed to the ICANN Ombudsman to enable his/her informed evaluation of the complaint and effective provision of assistance.
-The Ombudsman can then attempt to resolve the dispute in a manner of his/her own choosing.
+The Ombudsman can then attempt to resolve the disagreement in a manner of his/her own choosing.
 The outcome of the Ombudsman’s review should be shared with the GNSO Council and the WG.

 3.4 External Legal Counsel

-The involvement of an external legal counsel in a GNSO WG dispute seems to be highly inappropriate and counterproductive, and is not at all consistent with either the spirit or the content of the Working Group Guidelines, which have as their aim the facilitation of consensus.
+The involvement of an external legal counsel in a GNSO WG disagreement seems to be highly inappropriate and counterproductive, and is not at all consistent with either the spirit or the content of the Working Group Guidelines, which have as their aim the facilitation of consensus.

 Imagine that a party in a Section 3.7 proceeding appoints a lawyer in the matter, sends highly formal documentation to the other parties in the proceedings, and requests that all communications to the complainant be transmitted to his/her lawyer.
 This creates an awkward, if not intimidating situation for the parties being addressed in the complaint.
 Concerns can understandably arise about potential lawsuits by the party that has legal representation, casting a chilling effect on the discussions during the proceeding.
 Other parties may fear that communications made during the proceeding could be used against them in legal actions.